 2 – 哀唄

-Aoi‘s approach to the lyrics turned out to deliver an even more melodic performance than what we’d expected for this kind of song. 哀唄 shows us a versatile Shouta dressed in a rock fashion and still delivering his impressive performances.
-Beautiful lyrics, impressive bridge with the piano and bass creating a perfect melody for Shouta to shine in and overall most exciting Shouta track by far.
-5/5
+Aoi‘s approach to the lyrics turned out to deliver an even more melodic performance than what we’d expected for this kind of song. 哀唄 shows us a versatile Aoi dressed in a rock fashion and still delivering his impressive performances.
+Beautiful lyrics, an impressive bridge with the piano and bass creating a perfect melody for Shouta to shine in, and overall most exciting track by far.

 With MURASAKI we get the exact idea that Shouta is trying his best to develop his skills in as many music genres as possible.
 Pop has been his environment for a couple of years – even before his major debut as Shouta Aoi – but since last years’ HIMITSU NO KUCHIDZUKE, his endeavors through the rock genre have been successful.

-Shakuhachi, shamisen, singing in an enka fashion, every single one of those showcase not only that Shouta‘s sound is morphing into something completely different from his pretty pop into something incredibly versatile and more eye / ear catching, but also showing that traditional japanese music elements can be featured in almost anything and still do a great job.
+Shakuhachi, shamisen, singing in an enka fashion, every single one of that showcase not only that Aoi’s sound is morphing into something completely different from his pretty pop into something incredibly versatile and more eye / ear-catching, but also showing that traditional Japanese music elements can be featured in almost anything and still do a great job.

-As a whole this single has a good title track but an even best ending track.
-As usual Shouta‘s self written tracks tend to be the best in every release he’s made so far, 哀唄 took an interesting turn and presented us with a rock tune, something that is both unexpected from ELEMENTS GARDEN and Aoi.
+As a whole, this single has a good title track but an even best ending track.
+As usual Shouta Aoi’s self-written tracks tend to be the best in every release he’s made so far, 哀唄 took an interesting turn and presented us with a rock tune, something that is both unexpected from ELEMENTS GARDEN and Aoi.